kyma-project/test-infra/docs/prow/prow-cluster-update.md

     * gcr.io/k8s-prow/horologium
     * gcr.io/k8s-prow/tide
 4. Copy the commit ID into a comment at the top of the file to keep track of the current release used for the deployments.
-5. Check with your preferred diff tool for other meaningful changes (e.g. stability update in a prow component or additional configurations on existing components) that need to be taken into account and copied over.
+5. Use your preferred diff tool to check and copy the stability update in a Prow component and additional configurations on existing components.
 6. Open both [`config.yaml`](../../prow/config.yaml) in the current project and [`config.yaml`](https://github.com/kubernetes/test-infra/blob/2c8e0dbb96b4c1a86d42275dfbed5474a6d05def/prow/config.yaml) in the Kubernetes project and copy new tags for these containers:
     * gcr.io/k8s-prow/clonerefs
     * gcr.io/k8s-prow/initupload
     * gcr.io/k8s-prow/entrypoint
     * gcr.io/k8s-prow/sidecar
-7. Check with your preferred diff tool for other meaningful changes (e.g. stability update in a prow component or additional configurations on existing components) that need to be taken into account and copied over.
+7. Use your preferred diff tool to check and copy the stability update in a Prow component and additional configurations on existing components.
 8. Run this command to update Prow deployments:
     ```bash
     kubectl apply -f prow/cluster/starter.yaml